On detecting harmonic oscillations: Introduction

 \end{itemize} We are interested in a test which allows to distinguish, with a given confidence $1-\alpha$, between the above two hypotheses for as small ``resolution'' $\rho$ as possible.

-An approach to this problem which is generally advocated in the signal processing literature is based on frequency estimation.
-The spectrum of the signal is first estimated using noise subspace methods, such as multiple signal classification (MUSIC) \cite{Pis73,mus1}, then the nuisance spectrum is removed from this estimation and the decision is taken whether the remaining ``spectral content'' indicates the presence of a signal or is a noise artifact (for detailed presentation of these techniques see \cite{mus2,HanQui}).
+An approach to this problem which is generally advocated in the signal processing literature is based on {the generalized likelihood ratio test \cite{Han93,KH94,Dju96,NK11}.
+This test seems to enjoy the optimal detection performance in the problem of distinguishing between the ``pure noise'' hypothesis $H_0$ (no nuisance is present) and the ``signal hypothesis,'' $H_1$, that a signal which is a sum of $d_s$ sinusoids is present.
+For instance, under certain assumptions on the signal frequencies, this test is claimed \cite{NK11} to distinguish $1-\alpha$-reliably\footnote{We say that a test distinguishes $1-\alpha$-reliably between the hypotheses, say, $H_0$ and $H_1$ if its risk which is, in our case, the maximal probability of rejecting the hypothesis when it is true, is bounded by~$\alpha$.} between $H_0$ and $H_1$ if the $\ell_2$-norm of the signal is $\geq c\sqrt{d_s\ln (N/\alpha)}$.
+However, implementation of this detector requires computing minimal log-likelihood -- the global optimal value of the optimization problem

+(here the minimum is taken with respect to all problem parameters $(a_j,\omega_j,\phi_j), j=1,\ldots,d_s$), and becomes numerically challenging already for very moderate problem dimension $d_s$.
+To circumvent numerical problems, under certain assumptions on the signal frequencies (i.e., they are not ``too close to each other'') the test can be applied ``sequentially'' \cite{NK11}, when ``fitting one frequency at a time.''
+A second family of tests, which does not require estimation of unknown frequencies and amplitudes, relies upon} noise subspace methods, such as multiple signal classification (MUSIC) \cite {Pis73,mus1} (see also \cite{mus2,HanQui} for detailed presentation of these techniques).
 To the best of our knowledge, no theoretical bounds for the resolution of such tests are available.
-A different test for the case when no nuisance is present, based on the normalized periodogram, has been proposed in \cite{Fish29}.
-The properties of this test and of its various modifications were extensively studied in the statistical literature (see, e.g., \cite{Whittle,Han70,Chiu,HanQui}).
-However, theoretical results on the power of this test are limited exclusively to the case of sequence $x$ being a linear combination of Fourier harmonics $e^{2\pi\imath kt/N}$, $k=0,1,...,N-1$ under signal hypothesis.
+A~different test for the case when no nuisance is present, based on the normalized periodogram, has been proposed in \cite{Fish29}.
+The properties of this test and of its various modifications were extensively studied in the statistical literature (see, e.g., \cite {Whittle,Han70,Chiu,HanQui,RB74,QK94}).
+However, few theoretical results on the power of this test are available for the case of sequence $x$ not being a linear combination of Fourier harmonics $\mathrm{e}^{2\uppi\imath kt/N}$, $k=0,1,\ldots,N-1$ under signal hypothesis.
+For instance, in the paper \cite{Davies87}, brought to our attention by the referee, the properties of the periodogram test are analysed in the problem of detection of one sinusoid, where it is shown that asymptotically (when $N\to\infty$, the reliability of the test is not ``too high,'' and the signal frequency is ``not too close'' to $0$ or $1$ but is otherwise arbitrary) the sensitivity of the test can be improved by the factor up to ${\uppi\over2}$, if maximization of the periodogram is carried over all frequencies in $[0,1]$ instead of the set of ``Fourier frequencies'' $k\over N$, $k=0,\ldots,N-1$.\vadjust{\goodbreak}